 Shoemaker-Hunt, Ph.D., Pharm.D.

 Sarah J. Shoemaker-Hunt has more than 15 years of experience as a health services researcher and implementation scientist.
-As an experienced pharmacist, she brings a practice-informed lens to her role conducting mixed-methods studies and evaluations and providing technical assistance for several federal health agencies, including the Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC), as well as non-governmental organizations.
+As an experienced pharmacist, she brings a practice-informed lens to her role conducting mixed-methods studies and evaluations and delivering technical assistance and quality improvement projects for federal health agencies.
+They include the Agency for Healthcare Research and Quality (AHRQ), Centers for Disease Control and Prevention (CDC).
+Clients also include non-governmental organizations.
 Sarah is the Abt client account lead for AHRQ.

 - Opioid prescribing and management strategies